 Efforts to promote the adoption of the metric system continue at the international level.
 While the United States has not fully adopted the metric system, there is ongoing debate about the benefits of standardization.

-The National Institute of Standards and Technology (NIST) in the United States plays a key role in maintaining measurement standards and promoting the use of the metric system in science and industry.
+The National Institute of Standards and Technology (NIST) in the United States is important here in maintaining measurement standards and promoting the use of the metric system in science and industry.
 Organizations like the International Organization for Standardization (ISO) also work to harmonize measurement standards globally.

 The Impact of E-commerce